agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 # Dynamic Dynamic Alley HTML
 _Last updated 7/17/20_

-The new Dynamic Dynamic Alley ADCore module allows us to respond to rapidly to changing customer needs.
+The new Dynamic Dynamic Alley ADCore module allows us to respond rapidly to changing customer needs.
 The module accepts raw `HTML`, allowing it to generate nearly anything we want.

 Instructions on how to make real-time changes to the live offer code, as well as the code currently in place to promote high-demand products are below.